MobileOrg/mobileorg.github.io/index.md

 ### What goes on the WebDAV server?

-Your org files, in whatever directory you would like.
-The examples below use an org subfolder with a primary Org-file named `index.org`.
-Other Org-files may reside alongside `index.org` if you would like.
+Your Org files, in whatever directory you would like.
+The examples below use an org subfolder with a primary Org file named `index.org`.
+Other Org files may reside alongside `index.org` if you would like.
 [Syncing with MobileOrg](#syncing-with-mobileorg) describes how to link multiple Org files together.